Everything Essential To Note About Jute Rugs

 Jute Rugs And Allergies

-How suitable are jute rugs to a home depends on how severe the allergies of persons living in that home are.
+How suitable jute rugs are to a home depends on how severe the allergies of the people living in that home are.
 Some allergies are caused by dust mites, molds, pet dander, or air pollutants.
 Most jute rugs are untreated and therefore do not emit toxins.
-But when it comes to triggering antigens from pets, molds, and dust, a more tightly woven jute rug is more recommended.
-The tightness of the weaves of jute rugs will keep allergy intruders on the surface and can be easily removed.
-Homeowners with jute rugs should also invest in vacuums with a HEPA filter and run it on the jute rugs 1 – 2 times per week.
+But when it comes to triggering antigens from pets, molds, and dust, a more tightly woven jute rug is recommended.
+The tightness of the weaves of jute rugs will keep allergy intruders on the surface, and they can be easily removed.
+Homeowners with jute rugs should also invest in vacuums with a HEPA filter and run them on the jute rugs 1–2 times per week.
 This will maintain the home environment fresh and hygienic.

 When an allergy is severe, homeowners might want to do away with all rugs with natural fibers.
 Although they shed at varying degrees, jute is on the top end of the shedding scale.
 Any amount of shedding can trigger severe allergies.